 The goal isn’t to replace Alicia’s nonexistent income.
 Instead, she and her husband want to be sure that he’d have enough money to pay for the services Alicia provides for the family while using his income to maintain their lifestyle.

-This infographic from Salary.com’s Mom Salary Survey 2013 shows how much Alicia’s services would be worth to her family based on a national average.
-We’ve used 45 percent of this average figure in Alicia’s life insurance calculation.
+This infographic from Salary.com’s 2020/2021 Mom Salary Survey shows how much Alicia’s services would be equivalent to in terms of a median annual salary (based on a national average).
+We’ve used 75% of this average figure in Alicia’s life insurance calculation.
 If she wanted a closer estimation of how much it would cost her family to replace her, she could price out various services in her actual hometown.

-The assumption here is that Alicia’s husband would outsource only certain things that she does for her family.
+The assumption here is that Alicia’s husband would outsource most things that she does for her family.
 Here’s the life insurance estimate they came up with:

 Note: Something is Better than Nothing

 The point here is that something is better than nothing.
 If you can’t afford the premiums on a hefty life insurance policy, opt for a smaller policy rather than none at all.
-You’ll be able to cover some of your family’s expenses if something should happen to you, and you won’t have to worry about your policy lapsing because you can’t cover the high payments.
+You’ll be able to cover some of your family’s expenses if something should happen to you.
+And you won’t have to worry about your policy lapsing because you can’t cover the high payments.
+You can always increase your coverage or layer on an additional policy later.

 Process of Getting Life Insurance